KryptoCrash/Block-Hunt/index.md

-## Welcome to THE OFFICIAL BLOCKHUNT WEBSITE 'Beta Mode'
+## Welcome to THE OFFICIAL BLOCKHUNT WEBSITE
+'BETA VERSION'

 You can use the [editor on GitHub](https://github.com/KryptoCrash/Block-Hunt/edit/master/index.md) to maintain and preview the content for your website in Markdown files.